Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Limit tilt stability

 As $v \to \infty$ under the constraint \eqref{eq:limitcurve}, we have

 Therefore, for $v \gg 0$ we can define a function $\phi (F)(v)$ by the relation

 while we set $\phi (F)(v)=\tfrac{1}{2}$ in case of $\oZw (F) =0$.
 Here, $\phi (F)(v)$ is a function germ

 as in the definition of Bayer's polynomial stability \cite[Section 2.1]{BayerPBSC}.
 Even though $u$ is only an implicit function in $v$ under the relation \eqref{eq:limitcurve}, for $v \gg 0$ we can write $u$ as a function in $v$ by requiring $u>0$, in which case we have $u = O(\tfrac{1}{v})$ as mentioned in \ref{para:solveChoweq}.

-As a result, all the coefficients in the expression of $\oZw (F)$ are asymptotically equivalent to Laurent polynomials in $v$ as $v \to \infty$, as indicated in \eqref{eq:oZwFOvform}.
-This is sufficient for us to define the following notion of stability (see \cite[Definition 2.2.2]{BayerPBSC} and the remark following it), which we can think of as an `asymptotically polynomial stability': for two objects $E, F \in \Bl$, we write $\phi (E) \prec \phi (F)$ (resp.\ $\phi (E) \preceq \phi (F)$) if $\phi (E)(v) < \phi (F)(v)$ (resp.\ $\phi (E)(v) \leq \phi (F)(v)$) as $v \to \infty$ along \eqref{eq:limitcurve}.
-We say an object $F \in \Bl$ is $\oZl$-stable or limit tilt stable (resp.\ $\oZl$-semistable or limit tilt semistable) if, for every $\Bl$-short exact sequence of the form
+In fact, we can write $u$ as a power series in $\tfrac{1}{v}$ that is convergent on $v>v_0$, for some fixed $v_0 \in \mathbb{R}_{>0}$.
+To see this, note that $u$ is considered as an implicit function in $v$ via \eqref{eq:limitcurve}, which can be rewritten as

+if we set $A = \frac{a(ha+2b)}{(ha+b)^2}$ and make the change of variable $w=\tfrac{1}{v}$.
+Writing $F(u,w)$ to denote the left-hand side of \eqref{eq2}, we see that $F(0,0)=0$ and $F(u,w)$ contains the term $\tfrac{3A}{6h}u$ which is a nonzero multiple of a positive power of $u$.
+By \cite[Theorem 1.1, Remark 1.2(2)]{KollarLRS}, $u$ is thus a convergent Puiseux series in $w$, which in our case is a power series.
+That is, $u$ is a convergent power series in $\tfrac{1}{v}$.